ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/MooresLaw.rst

         Image © Intel Corporation

 In the 1960's, Gordon Moore, one of the co-founders of Intel, noticed that integrated circuits were becoming more complex at an exponential rate.
 He predicted that this growth would continue - that the number of transistors on a circuit would double every two years.
 This prediction came to be called **Moore's Law**.
-Although Moore's Law talked only about the number of components on a chip, other people have modified it to attempts to predict overall performance increases based on increases in both complexity and speed.
-The generally quoted number for overall processing power growth is a doubling every 18 months.
+Although Moore was focused on the number of transistors on a chip, others have expanded his idea into a prediction for overall performance increases.
+The combined benefits of increased complexity and speed in chips has resulted in processing power doubling every 18 months.
+Thus the term "Moore's Law" is used to refer to this idea that overall processing power doubles every year and a half.

-Using the pattern of doubled power every 1.5 years, that means that a processor that comes out today is roughly 4x more powerful than one from 3 years ago and 16x more powerful than one from six years ago.
+Based on this idea that processing power doubles every 1.5 years, a processor that comes out today is roughly 4x more powerful than one from 3 years ago and 16x more powerful than one from six years ago.
 (Which helps explain why computers need to be upgraded so frequently.)

-This doubling of computing power in a chip every 1.5-2 years has held steady for the past 40+ years.
+This continuous doubling and redoubling of computing power in chips has held steady for the past 40+ years.
 To put this kind of growth into perspective: If Moore’s Law applied to the air travel industry, a flight from New York to Paris that took 7 hours and cost $900 in 1978 would now require about 1/10th of a second and cost under a penny.

 .. figure:: Images/TransistorCounts.png